 - A loss of hope, or a notable change in personal beliefs

-- Finding ways to numb oneself or staying busy, such as overworking or using substances.
+- Finding ways to numb oneself or stay busy, such as overworking or using substances.

 Other Ways Vicarious Trauma can Present Itself